Henry B. Guppy: Life

 He was born in Falmouth on the English coast the son of Dr. Thomas Stokes Guppy (1812–1893) a local physician, and his wife Charlott Ann Brougham (1826–1894).
 He was educated at Sherborne, and studied Medicine at Queen's College in Birmingham then Edinburgh University where he graduated MB CM.
 He worked as a surgeon in the Royal Navy from 1876 to 1885.
 He served on board HMS Hornet in the South China Seas and HMS Lark (a survey ship) in the western Pacific (especially the Solomon Islands).
 He also spent a long time on shore in 1878 in Korea.

 In 1888 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Sir William Turner, Hugh Robert Mill and Alexander Buchan.
 He was elected a Fellow of the Royal Society of London in 1918.

 In 1896 he returned to the Pacific to begin extensive geological and botanical research.
 This included investigations of the coral reefs at the Keeling Islands; and work in Java, Hawaii and Fiji.
 This work took him until 1899.
 He returned to Britain for several years to analyse his findings and write on them, then from 1906 to 1914 he made studies in the West Indies and the Azores.
 The First World War curtailed travel possibilities and he resumed with further Pacific adventures in 1919.

 He died en route from Tahiti to Britain on board the SS El Kantara whilst moored at Martinique.

 Family

 He married twice: firstly in 1887 to Mary Annie Jordan (b.1854) (whilst still in the Navy); secondly in 1900 to Letitia Warde of Yalding in Kent.

 Legacy

 Henry Brougham Guppy is commemorated in the scientific names of two species of reptiles: a gecko, Lepidodactylus guppyi, which is endemic to the Solomon Islands; and a snake, Uropeltis broughami, which is endemic to southern India.
+Specimens collected by Guppy are cared for at the National Herbarium of Victoria (MEL), Royal Botanic Gardens Victoria.